silverbios/cs-mikrotik-bouncer-alt/README.md

 to avoid confusion with the original repo and related integrations.

-Notice it works differently, some elements are common in the config, so the migration is quite easy, but make sure to read carefully this readme file for more details.
+Notice it works differently, some elements are common in the config, so the migration is quite easy, but make sure to read carefully documentation for more details.

 # Documentation